 Are you a procrastinator or not?
 Most people can answer that question.
-You know whether you have that tendency to put things off or whether you ascribe to the “don’t put off ’til tomorrow what you could do today” mantra.
+You know whether you are a chronic procrastinator or whether you ascribe to the “don’t put off ’til tomorrow what you could do today” mantra.
 But what does that tell us about your brain?
-If you are a procrastinator, you probably have a larger amygdala — one of the brain structures involved in emotion, particularly fear — and the connections between that larger amygdala to your anterior cingulate cortex (ACC) are probably less strong.
+If you are a procrastinator, you probably have a larger amygdala — one of the brain structures of the limbic system involved in emotion, particularly fear — and the connections between that larger amygdala to your anterior cingulate cortex (ACC) are probably less strong.
 The ACC monitors the salience of emotions, particularly fear, and plays a role in initiating action.

-So, if you tend to procrastinate, you can literally talk yourself out of it, and the more you exercise the part of your brain that regulates that fear, the easier it will become.
+So, if you tend to procrastinate, you don’t have to remain victim to the neuroscience of procrastination.
+The wonderful thing about our brains is that they are plastic.
+Neuroplasticity is how the scientists refer to the amazing malleability of our brains throughout life.
+Not only can you teach an old dog new tricks, you can literally talk yourself out of procrastination.
+Best of all, it becomes easier over time.
+The more you exercise the part of your brain that regulates the fear of the negative consequences of getting started on whatever it is, the easier it will become.
 In this way, as many others, you can rewire your own brain to a greater degree than you believe.

 © BrainWare Learning Company | All Rights Reserved.